People We Meet On Vacation Is The First Big Rom-Com Hit Of The Year — Thanks To Emily Bader & Tom Blyth’s Chemistry

 EB: You have Alex tendencies.
 Today, when you were doing the thing, it kind of made me open my mind.

-TB: We figured out I'm a grouchy traveler.
-I get quite stoic when I'm traveling.
+TB: We figured out I'm a grouchy traveller.
+I get quite stoic when I'm travelling.
 I just wanna get it done.
 It's a bit Alex.

 EB: Just a little bit Alex.